 The Athens Riviera, also known as Apollo Coast is the seaside area in the southern outskirts of Athens, that stretches from Piraeus to the southernmost point of Attica, Cape Sounion.
 From here, boat tours to the Saronic Gulf are common and headed to many beautiful islands and beaches.
 There are many options available for a boat trip from Athens to the Greek Islands.

-What are the best places to visit with a boat tour?
+What are the best places to visit with a boat trip from Athens to Greek Islands?

 The island of Aegina is one of the most renowned tourist destinations as it is the closest island to Athens.
 Hence it is a trendy spot for quick getaways.
 This is an idyllic place belonging to the Saronic islands.
 Here, you will find amazing beaches, archaeological sites, small fishing villages, as well as everything you would expect to find on a Greek island and even much more.